SerhanAksut/TakeawayChallenge/README.md

 * Xcode Version 12.5.1 (12E507)

 ## Dependencies
-Only `RxSwift` is used in the project as a 3rd party dependency.
+Only `RxSwift` was used in the project as a 3rd party dependency.

 ## Setup
-You only need to wait for a while when you open the project to install RxSwift dependency in the swift package collection.
+When you open the `xcworkspace` file in the project, XCode will automatically install the 3rd party dependencies due to swift package working principal.
+You don't need to make any manuel operation for the installation step.
+Then, when XCode finishes the installation of dependencies, you can only run the project and you're ready.